Harlow District Council Overarching Privacy notice

-This privacy notice explains how Harlow District Council (as a Data Controller) collects, uses and protects personal data that we hold.
+This privacy notice explains how Harlow District Council (as a Data Controller) collects, uses and protects personal data generally.

 Your personal data – what is it?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.

 Some of your personal data is classed as “special categories of personal data” because it is the information that is considered to be more sensitive and therefore requires more protection.
 This includes information that identifies your racial/ethnic origin, political opinions, religious/philosophical beliefs, sexual orientation and information regarding your physical and mental health.

 The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”) 2016 and the principles set out in it.

 Harlow District Council is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.